-The Collaboratory for Research on Urban Neighbourhoods, Community Health and Housing (CRUNCH) began as an internationally-unique, five-year program to examine the complex effects of housing, neighbourhood-level, population-based interventions on health and its determinants, particularly for children.
+The Collaboratory for Research on Urban Neighbourhoods, Community Health and Housing (CRUNCH) began as an internationally-unique, five-year chair to examine the complex effects of housing, neighbourhood-level, population-based interventions on health and its determinants, particularly for children.
 The Chair is funded until 2014 by the Canadian Institutes of Health Research and the Public Health Agency of Canada.

-- A knowledge base for action;
+- Leadership in the development of a knowledge base for action;

-- Facilities for innovative research, including software and hardware for surveys, and equipment for video-based neighbourhood research;
+- Facilities for innovative research, including software and hardware for surveys, and equipment for video-based neighbourhood research

 - Training and mentoring for current and future practitioners of neighbourhood-based intervention research; and